 The Worst Ways to Hold a Rabbit

-During the lesson on how to hold a rabbit, I first started by showing the little boy how not to hold this mammal.
-On the topic of rabbit etiquette, here are the worst ways to hold a rabbit:
+During the lesson on how to hold a rabbit, I first started by showing the little boy how not to hold his bunny.
+Let’s cover where not to hold a rabbit:

 Never Hold a Rabbit By the Ears